 This section of our website, About Orthodoxy, contains a wealth of information on the Orthodox Christian Faith, the Great Feasts and Fasts of the Church, and many of her greatest saints, including many that have shone forth in North America.

-Feasts and Fasts: Dozens of pages with hundreds of helpful articles and resources on the Great Feasts, the practice of Fasting in the Orthodox Church, Great Lent, Holy Week, and the Paschal period, and much more.
+NEW VIDEOS ADDED FOR 2022 — Dozens of pages with hundreds of helpful articles and resources on the Great Feasts, the practice of Fasting in the Orthodox Church, with special emphasis on Great Lent, Holy Week, and the Paschal period, plus much more.

 NEW VIDEOS ADDED FOR 2022 — These unique pages introduce numerous saints of the Church, with special emphasis to those who have shown forth in North America.
 Extensive special resource pages on St Herman of Alaska and St John of San Francisco crown this section.
 We continue to expand our Great Saints section, and added a major new page dedicated to St Nicholas the Wonderworker in 2021, and in early 2022 a special page dedicated to St Nektarios of Aegina the Wonderworker, which includes resources on the powerful new film about him, MAN OF GOD.

 Welcome to a very special section of our parish website,